- Purchase the complete Expat Arrivals Montreal Guide (PDF)

-The language barrier won't be much of a concern either, as most doctors in Montreal speak English and some speak other languages as well.
+The language barrier won't be much of a concern either, as most doctors in Montreal are multilingual.

 Health insurance in Montreal

-Universal healthcare in Canada means that all residents receive free or low-cost medical care.
-The Canadian healthcare system is administered differently in each province though.
+Universal healthcare in Canada means all residents receive free or low-cost medical care, though expats should note that each province’s healthcare system differs slightly.

-In order to receive subsidised healthcare in Montreal, expats must register with RAMQ and receive a medical insurance card.
-There is then a three-month waiting period, during which expats will need to pay for private health insurance.
-The exceptions to this are in cases of pregnancy, childbirth, victims of violence and patients with infectious diseases that are a danger to public health.
-Anyone who falls into these categories will receive subsidised healthcare during the waiting period.
+To receive subsidised healthcare in Montreal, expats must first register with RAMQ and receive a medical insurance card.
+It’s important to note that there is then a three-month waiting period, during which expats should take out private health insurance.
+The exceptions to this are cases of pregnancy, childbirth, victims of violence and patients with infectious diseases, which pose a danger to public health.

 Expats from countries with a healthcare agreement with Quebec will also be exempt from the waiting period.
-These countries include Belgium, Denmark, Finland, France, Greece, Luxembourg, Norway, Portugal, Romania and Sweden.
+These countries include Belgium, Denmark, Finland, France, Greece, Luxembourg, Norway, Portugal, Romania, Serbia and Sweden.

-In addition to regular health insurance, every resident of Quebec is required to have prescription drug insurance as prescription drugs are not covered by Quebec’s universal healthcare system.
-Expats can choose between taking out private prescription drug insurance, which is usually arranged by their employer, or public prescription drug insurance through RAMQ.
+In addition to regular health insurance, it is required for every resident of Quebec to have prescription drug insurance, as the province’s universal healthcare system does not cover this.
+Expats can choose between taking out public or private prescription drug insurance through RAMQ or a policy arranged by their employer.

 Hospitals in Montreal